Mexican Spotted Owl, stretching...

 Description: Researchers and land managers often require a way to systematically divide the landscape into equal-sized portions.
 Breaking up the landscape this way simplifies monitoring plans, and is an essential step in developing systematic sampling designs.

 This tool generates an array of repeating shapes over a user-specified area.
-These shapes can be hexagons, squares, triangles, circles or points, and they can be generated with any directional orientation.
+These shapes can be hexagons, squares, rectangles, triangles, circles or points, and they can be generated with any directional orientation.

 Shapes can be generated over all selected records of a feature theme, over the entire rectangular extent of a theme, over the rectangular extent of all themes in the view, or over the rectangular extent of the display.